emilosmanbegovicmm/emilosman/cv.md

 [LinkedIn](https://www.linkedin.com/in/emil-osmanbegovi%C4%87-357579123/)

 ### Summary
-__I am a Ruby on Rails and JavaScript web developer.__
+**Ruby on Rails and JavaScript developer since 2016.**
-I work on Single Page Applications and large scale apps that service large user bases.
+Working on SPAs and large scale apps that service large user bases.
-I have worked in teams using Agile methodologies.
+Focused creative problem solver and active participant in meetings and discussions.
+Working in Agile teams, using best practices.
+Experience with developing features form initial sketches, all the way to writing tests.
+Fully remote worker.
 I speak English, Hungarian and Serbian fluently.

 ### Tech skills